apache/iotdb/docs/UserGuide/Ecosystem Integration/Grafana Connector.md

 -->
 # Ecosystem Integration

-## Grafana-IoTDB
+## Grafana-IoTDB-Connector

 Grafana is an open source volume metrics monitoring and visualization tool, which can be used to display time series data and application runtime analysis.
 Grafana supports Graphite, InfluxDB and other major time series databases as data sources.
-IoTDB-Grafana is a connector which we developed to show time series data in IoTDB by reading data from IoTDB and sends to Grafana(https://grafana.com/).
+IoTDB-Grafana-Connector is a connector which we developed to show time series data in IoTDB by reading data from IoTDB and sends to Grafana(https://grafana.com/).
 Before using this tool, make sure Grafana and IoTDB are correctly installed and started.

 ### Grafana installation and deployment